Common Name: Haywire Port Orford Cedar

 -

-Dig a hole twice as wide as the root ball and as deep as the pot.
+Dig a hole twice the width of the root ball and the same depth.

 -